bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Not the only time I would be called a cardinal that weekend.
 But I'm getting ahead of myself.

-We headed back to campus afterwards, since I didn't feel like sitting at home for 3 hours before How to Hunt happened.
+We headed back to campus afterwards, since I didn't feel like sitting at home for 3 hours.
 I solved a few past Puzzled Pints in the meantime.

-Then came How to Hunt, which I had a semi-obligation to attend as a past member of (TTFKA){6}TTBNL[^howto].
+Then came [How to Hunt](https://www.youtube.com/watch?v=3exTRYqJadM), which I had a semi-obligation to attend as a past member of (TTFKA){6}TTBNL[^howto].
 John, of course, brought All The Energy to the conversation, which definitely made me crack up once or twice.
+(Also +1 to the cardinal counter from an audience member.)

 As soon as it was done, I rushed over to the T Stop and rode it to the World Trade Center[^wtc].